frankiejarrett/user-session-control/readme.txt

 This plugin allows Administrators to view and manage all sessions by all users on an individual basis.

-* Displays a custom "God-view" screen of all active user sessions
+* Displays a custom "God view" screen of all active user sessions
 * Sort sessions by user, role, creation date, expiry date or IP address
 * Quickly and easily destroy sessions you think may be a security risk